The mechanical calulator

 Pascal and the pascaline

-The invention of Pascal was not immediately successful: at the time was impossible to solve the problem of friction and many tried to improve this machine, often creating beautiful pieces by fancy names, but the pascaline was little used until the advances in technology allowed the development of reliable models.
+The invention of Pascal was not immediately successful.
+At the time was impossible to solve the problem of friction and many tried to improve this machine, often creating beautiful pieces by fancy names.
+The pascaline was little used until the advances in technology allowed the development of reliable models.

 The most beautiful examples inspired by the design of Pascal were executed by Tito Livio Burattini and Samuel Morland, both given as gifts to Cosimo III de'Medici, but the pascaline remained in the shadows until the strong economic development of the United States pushed the inventors to redraw it rationally.

 In 1901 appeared on the U.S. market "The Calcumeter", the first pascaline really cheap and functional.
-This machine met with great success and was copied by many manufacturers even though it was always difficult to perform subtraction, multiplication and division.
+This mechanical calculator met with great success and was copied by many manufacturers even though it was always difficult to perform subtraction, multiplication and division.

 The Calcumeter, 1901, one of the first working Pascalines